 somehow we’re selling ads so the boss can’t sack us for poor performance. every so often he passes our enclave in a fog of bewilderment and fear as respectable ad agencies a few miles away in the centre of town receive cut and paste sex pistols style faxes offering last minute offers of space.

 of course it had to end. in between the faxes to clients dr mental was busy sending pitches for features on US proto grungers ‘the replacements’ to melody maker. one day they printed something he’d written and a new career was born. soon after he landed a commission to write a book about patti smith who’d launched her career back in 1974 with a self-released version of ‘hey joe’. nick occasionally played guitar in my band ‘bromide’ and suggested i too should record my debut album and release it on my own label.

 i immediately rang a recording studio and booked some time. scratchy records was born.

-bromide’s debut album ‘iscariot heart’ appeared in 1997 along with positive reviews in the national press. the label got distribution via pinnacle and i spent my lunch breaks outside the virgin megastore in oxford street flyering punters about the album on a listening post inside.
+bromide’s debut album ‘iscariot heart’ appeared in 1997 along with encouraging reviews in the national press. the label got distribution via pinnacle and i spent my lunch breaks outside the virgin megastore in oxford street flyering punters about the album on a listening post inside.

-the rocks released a slew of singles and an album on scratchy, some of which even sold out ! by the time they finally imploded in 2008 i knew a handful of musicians who all had music that was ready to go and needed a home and some of them even had money.. so over the next few years scratchy put out albums by postspacerockers ‘spork’, eccentric artpop recluse ‘full english breakfast’, gifted folker matthew neel, indie glam rockers ‘jonny cola & the a-grades’ and vaudeville gypsy cabaret ensemble ‘joey herzfeld & his so-called friends’.
+the rocks released a slew of singles and an album on scratchy, some of which even sold out and by the time they finally imploded in 2008 i knew a handful of musicians who all had music that was ready to go and needed a home and some of them even had money.. so over the next few years scratchy put out albums by postspacerockers ‘spork’, eccentric artpop recluse ‘full english breakfast’, gifted folker matthew neel, indie glam rockers ‘jonny cola & the a-grades’ and vaudeville gypsy cabaret ensemble ‘joey herzfeld & his so-called friends’.